Sheris-Milly/Cancer_Predection_App/ReadMe.md

 ## Model Training

-If you are interested in how the machine learning model is trained, refer to the `model_training.py` script in the `server` directory.
-The model is evaluated and optimized using techniques like cross-validation and hyperparameter tuning to ensure accuracy.
+If you are interested in how the machine learning model is trained, refer to the `model.py` script in the directory.
+The model is evaluated and optimized using techniques like GridSearchCV  to ensure accuracy.

 ## Contributing